ldmitch/cloud-rss/README.md

 ## Contributing

-Contributions are welcome-- feel free to submit a pull request.
+Contributions are welcome—feel free to submit a pull request.